OpenDSA/OpenDSA-stable/RST/en/List/StackLinked.rst

 ---------------------------

 The linked stack implementation is quite simple.
-The freelist of Module :numref:`<Freelist>` is an example of a linked stack.

 Elements are inserted and removed only from the head of the list.
 A header node is not used because no special-case code is required for lists of zero or one elements.
 Here is the complete linked stack implementation.

-.. codeinclude:: Lists/LStack.pde
+.. codeinclude:: Lists/LStack
    :tag: LStack1,LStack2

+Here is a visual representation for the linked stack.

 .. _LStackDiagram:

-.. inlineav:: LStackDiagramCON dgm
+.. inlineav:: lstackDiagramCON dgm
    :align: center

-   Diagram showing a linked stack
+Now, let's look at how ``push`` and ``pop`` work in the linked stack implementation.

-.. inlineav:: LStackPushCON ss
+.. inlineav:: lstackPushCON ss
    :output: show

-.. inlineav:: LStackPopCON ss
+.. inlineav:: lstackPopCON ss
    :output: show

-.. avembed:: Exercises/List/listLStackPush.html ka
+.. avembed:: Exercises/List/lstackPushPRO.html ka

-.. avembed:: Exercises/List/listLStackPop.html ka
+.. avembed:: Exercises/List/lstackPopPRO.html ka

 Comparison of Array-Based and Linked Stacks